Here's Your 90-Day Grateful Patient Donor Engagement Strategy

 20% of donors aged 18–29

-That makes direct mail a smart way to connect with older patients and spark giving—even when the donation happens online.
+That makes direct mail a smart way to connect with older patients who are recently discharged, and spark giving—even when the donation happens online.
+It's a key part of any successful grateful patient donor journey.

 Fast, scalable, and flexible.
 Email keeps the conversation going, shares quick updates, and reinforces everything else you’re doing.
-It’s the glue in your multi-channel mix.
+It’s the glue in your multi-channel donor communication plan.

-When is the last time you received a handwritten card in the mail?
-I'll be you opened it!
 Handwritten notes feel intensely personal, which is exactly why they work.
 68% of donors said a thank-you letter that feels personalized (written just for them) strongly influences their desire to give again.
+It’s a powerful (but often overlooked) element of a strong grateful patient welcome strategy.

-Most people don’t expect a thank-you call from their hospital, so they’'ll be surprised, in the best way.
+Most people don’t expect a thank-you call from their hospital, so they’ll be surprised, in the best way.
 In fact, donors who receive a thank-you call are 25% – 30% more likely to give again.
+True, it requires more work than setting up an automated email nurturing series, but the results can make the extra time worth it.

-Wellstar Foundation also saw stronger engagement after targeting a test group of 1,000 patients with a mix of direct mail and email the incorporated emotional storytelling.
+Wellstar Foundation also saw stronger engagement after targeting a test group of 1,000 patients with a mix of direct mail and email that incorporated emotional storytelling.
+These examples underscore how critical a thoughtful, timed grateful patient donor journey can be.

-This plan is built on real campaigns, behavioral data, and strategies that are working right now for healthcare nonprofit foundations.
+This plan is built on real campaigns, behavioral data, and strategies that are working right now for hospital foundations and nonprofit healthcare development teams.
 It's designed to help your team reach out early, build trust across channels, and turn patient gratitude into giving.

 TYPE: Stewardship - Thank You